 In contrast to other racks, power racks will occupy more space on your home gym due to their bigger footprint.

-But thanks to their dual-upright layout, power racks can be used by two individuals at the same time.
+But thanks to their dual-upright layout, two individuals can use power racks at the same time.

 Power racks can deal with a significant number of various exercises, including bench presses, deadlifts, squats, overhead presses, curls, chin-ups, and many more.